test1477/dfdfd/jason_docker_csv.md

     if not all_image_details:
         logging.warning("No Docker image details were retrieved.
 The output file will be empty.")

-    # Save all details to CSV with a dynamic file name
     current_date = datetime.now().strftime('%Y-%m-%d')
     output_file = f"Docker_Images_Report_{REPO_NAME}_{current_date}.csv"
     save_to_csv(all_image_details, output_file)